Here’s another key exhibit to support the motion ‘1981: The Greatest Ever Pop Year’.

 Level 42 presents a great variety of material littered with intricate, memorable arrangements.
 Wally Badarou’s mastery shines through throughout the album but especially on ’43’ – on the right channel, he sprinkles in shards of Prophet 5 synth, almost taking on the role of rhythm guitarist.

 ‘Why Are You Leaving’ is a superb quiet-storm ballad, not unlike something George Benson might have come up with in the Breezin’ era.
-Stanley Clarke is a towering influence – ‘Heathrow’ nicks the ‘Lopsy Lu’ shuffle (and also features a fantastic Gary Barnacle electric sax solo) while ‘Dune Tune’ rather spiffingly riffs on ‘Desert Song’ from Clarke’s classic School Days album.
-Phil Gould’s sparkling glockenspiel solo on ‘Starchild’ only emphasised how versatile the band really were.
+Stanley Clarke is a towering influence – ‘Heathrow’ nicks the ‘Lopsy Lu’ shuffle (and also features a fantastic Gary Barnacle electric sax solo) while ‘Dune Tune’ paraphrases ‘Desert Song’ from Clarke’s classic School Days album.
+Phil Gould’s sparkling glockenspiel solo on ‘Starchild’ emphasises how versatile the band really were.

 Level 42 is also a decidedly more lush and expensive-sounding album than any other ‘Brit-funk’ band managed to produce.
 The evidence is Slipstream, a compilation which featured the band’s ‘Turn It On’ alongside other contemporary bands such as Light Of The World, Freeez, Morrissey Mullen and Incognito.
 The Level track sticks out a mile.